 Do Not Trust Anyone But Yourself

 Always remember, regardless of the security protocols of your cloud provider, the business that owns the data is responsible for its cloud security.
+If possible, they should have a CCSP in charge of this.
 Make sure you can encrypt your own data and use the industry’s strictest standards to do so.
 Always use split key encryption to ensure that only you have access to your data.
 By using this technology, even if an attacker gets in, your data will be unreadable and they can move on to someone else.

 Take your security to the next level by homomorphically encrypting your encryption keys.
 This way, even while keys are in use in the cloud, they cannot be hacked.